DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/personal-center/language.md

 The operation steps are as follows.

-1. Log in to the web console with your username/password.
+1. Log in to the DCE 5.0 with your username/password.
 Click `Global Management` at the bottom of the left navigation bar.